-be identified in the cluster core, thanks to the upcoming HFF data in the remaining 4 HST/WFC3 bands.
+in three HST/ACS filters from the HFF program has made such an improvement possible.
+More multiply imaged systems will likely be identified in the cluster core, thanks to the upcoming HFF data in the remaining four HST/WFC3 bands.
 The various aforementioned studies have considered different combinations of spectroscopic and photometric redshifts for the background lensed sources.
 The spectroscopic values adopted in all studies are those obtained from our CLASH-VLT survey and presented in Section 3.1.
 These measurements were shared with several international strong lensing groups to enable the distribution of preliminary strong lensing models (and magnification maps) to the community, before the acquisition of the HFF observations and the publication of this paper.
 The photometric redshifts were estimated from the multicolor HST photometry of CLASH (for more details, see Jouvel et al. 2014) and have been used as reference values or priors in the strong lensing modeling of previous studies.
 We restate here that we have purposely restricted our analysis to the positions, measured from the CLASH data, of the 30 multiple images associated with our first 10 spectroscopically confirmed strong lensing systems.

-To reconstruct the total mass distribution of MACS 0416, most of the cited studies (Zitrin et al. 2013; Johnson et al. 2014; Jauzac et al. 2014a; Diego et al. 2014) have focused on strong lensing only models, while some others have considered joint strong and weak lensing analyses (Richard et al. 2014; Jauzac et al. 2014b).
-Various lensing codes (e.g., LTM, LENSTOOL, WSLAP+) have been used to assign mass, by means of physically-motivated, parametrized profiles or pixelized grids, to the extended cluster dark-matter halos and candidate cluster members.
+most of the cited studies (Zitrin et al. 2013; Johnson et al. 2014; Jauzac et al. 2014; Diego et al. 2014) have focused on strong lensing only models, while some others have considered joint strong and weak lensing analyses (Richard et al. 2014; Jauzac et al. 2015).
+Various lensing codes (e.g., LTM, LENSTOOL, WSLAP+) have been used to assign mass, by means of physically motivated, parameterized profiles or pixelized grids, to the extended cluster dark-matter halos and candidate cluster members.
 The latter have essentially been selected from the cluster red sequence and their mass weights have been scaled according to their luminosity values in the reddest HST optical bands (i.e., the F775W or the F814W).
-In our analysis, we have concentrated on the strong lensing modeling of MACS 0416 with GLEE (software) that makes use of parametrized mass profiles.
+In our analysis, we have concentrated on the strong lensing modeling of MACS 0416 with GLEE (software) that makes use of parameterized mass profiles.
 We have determined the 175 candidate cluster members to include in our models by considering the full multicolor information, in 12 HST broadbands, of our more than 60 CLASH-VLT spectroscopically confirmed cluster members in the HST/WFC3 FoV.
 We have varied the cluster member mass contribution depending on the galaxy luminosity values in the reddest HST near-IR band (i.e., the F160W).